fistbumpfromdestiny/The-Cloud-Controlled-Automated-Light-Switch-Project/README.md

 5 - Messages is being sent to an MQTT Topic in AWS's IoT Core, containing information about the           device's ID, light strength and the current lamp state (on or off).
-In this case our device sends (or publishes) messages to the topic 'esp32/+/pub' where the + character is a wildcard for our devices' unique ID.
-Since we're only operating one device in this PoC, the device ID has been set to '1'.
+In this case our device sends (or publishes) messages to the topic 'esp32/+/pub' where the + character is a wildcard for our devices' unique ID.<br><br>Since we're only operating one device in this PoC, the device ID has been set to '1'.
 Our device also subscribes to the topic 'esp32/+/sub' which enables it to receive messages or commands which to act upon.

 6 - Whenever a message has been published to 'esp32/+/pub' a message routing _rule_ is triggered.

 7 - The data from the device (id, light value, on or off) is saved in a DynamoDB table, with a Time To Live currently set to 30 days.
 After 30 days the data is trasferred to an S3 Bucket to eventually be archived in an S3 Glacier.

 8 - The message published to the MQTT topic also triggers another rule which invokes a Lambda Function.This function queries the DynamoDB table 'sunset-sunrise-times' to see whether the sun is up or not.<br><br> If the sun has set and the light value falls below a threshold value, the function publishes a message to 'esp32/+/sub' to relay a message back to the device, which turns on the lamp.
-Respectively, if the is __up__ and the light value surpasses the threshold value, we send a message to turn the lamp __off__.
+Respectively, if the sun is __up__ and the light value surpasses the threshold value, we send a message to turn the lamp __off__.<br><br>LÄGG IN LÄNK TILL PARSE_LIGHT_DATA-KOD HÄR<br><br>Information regarding sunrise and sunset times is in turn handled by:

+9 - An EventBridge Schedule has set to invoke a Lambda function once a day at 01:00